mickeyboxell/oci-service-operator/docs/installation.md

 --from-file=privatekey=<PATH_OF_USER_PRIVATE_API_KEY>
 ```

-The name of the secret will passed in the `osokConfig` config map which will be created as part of the OSOK deployment.
-By default the name of the user credential secret is `ocicredentials`.
-Also, the secret should be created in the `oci-service-operator-system` namespace.
+The name of the secret will passed in the `osokConfig` configmap which will be created as part of the OSOK deployment.
+By default, the name of the user credential secret is `ocicredentials`.
+The secret should be created in the `oci-service-operator-system` namespace.

-The customer should create a OSOK operator user and can add him to a IAM group `osok-operator-group`.
-Customer should create an OCI Policy that can be tenancy wide or in the compartment to manage the OCI Services
+You must create an OSOK operator user and add them to the `osok-operator-group` IAM group.
+Then you must create an OCI policy that can be tenancy wide or specific to a compartment to manage OCI services:

 ```
 ### Tenancy based OCI Policy for user